Well5a/monitoring-todolist/README.md

 Prometheus is configured to scrape this endpoint and additional Grafana Dashboards are added that use these metrics.

 ### PostgreSQL Exporter (database metrics)
-PostgreSQL saves various metrics about the database server in form of a set of tables.
+PostgreSQL saves various metrics about the database server in form of a set of tables (e.g [system catalog](https://www.postgresql.org/docs/current/catalogs.html).
 The [PostgreSQL Exporter](https://github.com/wrouesnel/postgres_exporter) exports and exposes these metrics on default port 9187 for use by Prometheus.
 A dashboard for these metrics is also included.